About CITRIS Core Seed Funding Opportunities

 - Complete the Seed Funding Interest Form for matchmaking assistance to find potential co-PIs

 Benefits of CITRIS and the Banatao Institute Principal Investigator status

-- Successful Seed Grant applicants will receive CITRIS Principal Investigator status.
+- Successful Seed Funding applicants will receive CITRIS Principal Investigator status.
 Our staff will contact new awardees for a biography to include in the CITRIS Researchers online community and will provide information about other PI benefits.
 Please contact email@example.com with any questions.

 How to acknowledge CITRIS and the Banatao Institute Seed Funding

 - A unique CITRIS and the Banatao Institute Seed Fund award number is issued to PIs for use in reporting, publication tracking, and follow-on proposals.

 - Acknowledgement statement: “This research was supported by a Seed Fund Award [CITRIS-Year-Award#] from CITRIS and the Banatao Institute at the University of California.”

 - Please note that we have a new name and logo, effective September 1, 2017.
 Download current CITRIS and the Banatao Institute logos for poster, presentation, print, and online use.